DKay7/HC/Readme.txt

-The Flying Snake project's git repository
+The Flying Snake project's git repository for more info checks our project work